rbenv/ruby-build/README.md

 ### Basic Usage

-#### With rbenv

-ruby-build extends rbenv with the subcommand `rbenv install`.
-To see which versions of Ruby it knows about, run:
+    # As an rbenv plugin

-    $ rbenv install --list
+    $ rbenv install --list                 # lists all available versions of Ruby

-To install one, call it again with the exact version name:

-    $ rbenv install 2.2.0
+    $ rbenv install 2.2.0                  # installs Ruby 2.2.0 to ~/.rbenv/versions

+    # As a standalone program
+    $ ruby-build --definitions             # lists all available versions of Ruby
+    $ ruby-build 2.2.0 ~/local/ruby-2.2.0  # installs Ruby 2.2.0 to ~/local/ruby-2.2.0

 `rbenv install` supports tab completion (if rbenv is properly configured).
-Each Ruby version built in this way is installed to `~/.rbenv/versions`.

 See `rbenv help install` for more.

-#### As a standalone

-To see which versions of Ruby ruby-build knows about, run:

-    $ ruby-build --definitions

-To install one, specify both the exact version name and the destination directory:

-    $ ruby-build 2.2.0 ~/local/ruby-2.2.0

 ### Advanced Usage